exhaler/flowgpt/README.md

 8. Run the script `npm run ingest` to 'ingest' and embed your doc.

 9. Run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.

+## Sample Questions

+- What did the president say about Justice Breyer?
+- Was that nice?